ethyca/fides/docs/fides/docs/cicd.md

 # CI/CD Overview

 Fides provides a CLI for integrating with your existing CI pipeline configurations.
-These commands are designed to help evaluate code changes against defined Fides [Policies](../guides/policies.md), and flag developers in advance if any updates or merges are no longer in compliance.
+These commands are designed to help evaluate code changes against defined Fides [Policies](./guides/policies.md), and flag developers in advance if any updates or merges are no longer in compliance.
 ## Implementation
 To integrate Fides with your CI pipeline, you should plan to implement at least two commands in your CI actions:

-1. `fidesctl evaluate --dry <resource_dir>`
+1. `fides evaluate --dry <resource_dir>`
     - `evaluate --dry` checks if code changes will be accepted **without** pushing those changes to the Fides server.
     - Run this against the latest commit on code changesets (pull requests, merge requests, etc).
-2. `fidesctl evaluate <resource_dir>`
+2. `fides evaluate <resource_dir>`
     - `evaluate` synchronizes the latest changes to the Fides server.
     - Run this against commits representing merges into the default branch to keep your server in sync.